withastro/astro/.changeset/afraid-apricots-buy.md

 }
 ```

-If your adapter specify `buildOutput: 'static'`, and the user's project contains server-rendered pages, Astro will warn in development and error at build time.
-Note that an hybrid output, containing both static and server-rendered pages, is considered to be a `server` output, as a server is required to serve the server-rendered pages.
+If your adapter specifies `buildOutput: 'static'`, and the user's project contains server-rendered pages, Astro will warn in development and error at build time.
+Note that a hybrid output, containing both static and server-rendered pages, is considered to be a `server` output, as a server is required to serve the server-rendered pages.